- Discover CSUB

 - You have been referred by a group advisor

 Signing Up for a Group Advising Appointment

 Once you have determined that you need group advising, reserve an appointment by signing up at the group advising sign up bulletin board, located outside of the Department office (DDH D107).
 Group advising begins a few days before the first week of university advising.
 You do not need to find a session with your individual advisor.
 After signing up, be sure to make a note of your appointment time.
 Please come to your appointment prepared (e.g., with your tentative schedule completed and questions ready to be asked).

 Signing Up for an Individual Appointment

 If you have determined that you need individual advising during the “crunch,” reserve an appointment with your assigned advisor at the individual advising bulletin board, located outside the Department office (DDH D107).
 Individual advising is conducted during the second week of advising (the first week of registration).
 Be sure to provide a reason for your need for an individual appointment as part of signing up.
 Individual appointments may be denied if a valid reason for their need is not provided.

 Can I meet for an individual advising appointment outside this “crunch time?”

 Yes.
-All faculty hold office hours throughout the quarter and the best time for extended and informal discussions with your assigned advisor about Psychology and your future are during the times when faculty are less swamped with advising (weeks 1-3 and 8-10).
+All faculty hold office hours throughout the semester and the best time for extended and informal discussions with your assigned advisor about Psychology and your future are during the times when faculty are less swamped with advising (weeks 1-7 and 11-15).

 Sign Up for Advising